wandb/docs/docs/guides/tables/tables-download.md

 ```

 ## Export Data
-Now, export using any method dataframe supports:
+Next, export using any method dataframe supports:

 ```python
 # Converting the table data to .csv